quarkslab/wirego/README.md

 ## Overview

-In order to use Wirego, you will need to build the Wirego plugin for Wireshark (or download a prebuild version).
+In order to use Wirego, you will need to build the Wirego plugin for Wireshark (or download a prebuild version [here](https://github.com/quarkslab/wirego/releases)).

 Your plugin in Go will need to import the "wirego" package and register to wirego during init():